ViBarsik/edoctrina-test-task/README.md

 ## Screen #1 - Create Quiz

 On this screen user can create quiz.
 He must enter `Quiz Name` and `Questions Count`.
+Quiz can have up to 30 questions.
 To create quiz, user must click on `Create Quiz` button.
 Every question can have up to 5 possible answers.
 There could be only one correct answer.
 You need to create quiz with specified number of questions.
 Number of answers and which one is the correct one must be picked randomly.
 Here is the example to give you the idea:

 ![](https://s3.amazonaws.com/docscamp/uploads/images/0/5/0/4/1/2/05041217237e3346f953f8e29fb500c0.png)